Poppulo

 • Metrics and KPIs that will be used to assess progress

-In addition to these fundamental areas, a communications calendar for your year ahead can be included, containing a quarterly, monthly and weekly plan for the year.
-Outline who in the team will be responsible for the tasks and what new tools, skills or education will be needed to achieve these goals.
+In addition to these fundamental areas, a communications calendar for the year ahead can be included, containing a quarterly, monthly, and weekly plan.
+Outline who on the team will be responsible for the tasks and what new tools, skills, or education will be needed to achieve these goals.

 Once your plan is in place and you have set out the activities, tactics, tools, skills and headcount needed, the next step is to set out your budget.